Datamuseum-DK/AutoArchaeologist/docs/source/examiners/generic/index.rst

-These examiners are generic, in the sense that they dont know anything about specific computers or vendors, but handle artifacts almost all computers create, for instance "textfiles".
+These examiners are generic, in the sense that they dont know anything about specific computers or vendors, but handle artifacts almost all computers might produce, for instance text files, tape labels and so on.

 .. toctree::
    :maxdepth: 1